manikantaPitla/manikantaPitla/README.md

 ## 👋 Hey there!
-I'm **`Manikanta Pitla`**, a Full Stack Developer with a strong foundation in front-end and responsive frameworks.
-My passion for technology drives me to continuously learn and grow in this dynamic field.
-With a comprehensive understanding of both front-end and back-end development, I’m dedicated to pushing the boundaries of what’s possible in the digital world.
+I'm **`Manikanta Pitla`**, a passionate **Full Stack Developer** with a strong foundation in front-end and responsive frameworks.
+My love for technology drives me to continuously learn and innovate.
+With hands-on experience in both **frontend and backend** development, I’m dedicated to crafting scalable, high-performance, and user-friendly applications.

 ---